 Play around with the consistency and add water if you prefer a thinner smoothie versus a thicker one.

-My two favorite kind of plant milk for this drink is unsweetened almond milk and protein-rich pea milk.
 If you choose regular milk, leave out the coconut water—the flavors of these two ingredients do not go well together.

 Enjoy this super simple breakfast recipe that is so easy to incorporate into your post-workout morning routine or to start your day healthy!